Department Chair: Rodger Narloch

 Internship in an approved setting.
 Work experience in an area of applied psychology supervised by agency personnel and department coordinator.
 Prerequisites: Senior standing, 20 credits in psychology and approval of department chair.

 398 Honors Senior Essay, Research or Creative Project.
 (4)

+Limited study examining a student's own researchable hypothesis in consultation with one or more department members.
 Required for graduation with "Distinction in Psychology."
 Prerequisite: HONR 396 and approval of the department chair and director of the Honors Thesis program.
 For further information see HONR 398.

 399 Psychology Teaching Practicum.
 (4)

 Meet twice per cycle for a teaching seminar plus direct experience developing and teaching introductory psychology laboratories.
 Based on a broad review of psychology, the practicum emphasizes acquisition of skills in teaching, facilitating discussion, developing organizational skills, and interacting with students in a leadership role.
 Prerequisites: 20 credits in psychology and upper-division standing.
 Applications to Psychology Teaching Practicum are solicited each spring for the following academic year.
 You must apply at that time to be considered for this course.